 Salon des Horlogers cherry-pick the watchmakers they represent.
 To make the cut, the timepieces have to be truly artisan with incomparable finishing techniques and a devilish attention to detail.
 It is also important that the watchmaker is still alive so clients can actually match the name on the dial to the person they meet at the atelier.

 Today, Salon des Horlogers represents some of the brightest stars in watchmaking firmament.
-The roster includes names like Laurent Ferrier, Ludovic Ballouard, Romain Gauthier, Vianney Halter, Voutilainen, Andersen Geneve, Raul Pagès, and David Candaux.
+The roster includes names like Laurent Ferrier, Ludovic Ballouard, Romain Gauthier, Vianney Halter, Kari Voutilainen, David Candaux, Andersen Geneve, Raul Pagès, and Andreas Strehler.